 BANE VASIĆ

 Error Correction Laboratory: Director.
-Coding theory and applications to quantum computing and communications, optical communications and flash memories.
+Coding theory and applications to quantum computing and communications.

 LDPC Codes: Pioneering work on structured low-density parity check (LDPC) error correcting codes and iterative decoders.
 Designed codes and decoders with best error-floor performance known today.